In this Article

 How to Prevent Ringworm While Pregnant

 Ringworm is a fungal infection which cures on its own generally.
 However, in case, you get it during pregnancy, it is advised that you seek medical attention at the earliest.
-Other than causing irritation and discomfort ringworm during pregnancy is unlikely to produce any other negative effect on the pregnancy, so you need not worry.
+Other than causing irritation and discomfort, ringworm infection won’t have any negative effect on the pregnancy, so you need not worry.
 Maintain proper hygiene, eat healthy, and follow your doctor’s advice, and you and your baby will be fine!